f5devcentral/f5-xc-terraform-examples/workflow-guides/smsv2-ce/bot-on-aws-smsv2-ce.rst

 5. Wait for some time for the instance to launch and start running

-6. Once the instance is up and running, check the private IP assigned and ping from SMSv2 CE site, as both SMSv2 CE and Client VM are connected to the same VPC and SLI subnet, ping should succeed, and 0% packet loss should be observed.
+6. Once the instance is up and running, check the private IP assigned and ping from SMSv2 CE site, as both SMSv2 CE and Ubuntu VM are connected to the same VPC and SLI subnet, ping should succeed, and 0% packet loss should be observed.

 .. image:: ./assets/aws/AWS-BOT-4.png